enansaif/enansaif/README.md

 ### Hi there! 👋

 I'm Saife Shuhaib Md.
-Enan, a passionate Software Engineer.
-I enjoy building Stuff.
+Enan, a Software Engineer who loves building cool stuff.

 ### 🚀 About Me

 - 💻 Currently working as a Software Engineer.
 - 🤖 Love working on AI projects, especially deep learning.
-- 📚 Graduated with a B.Sc. in Electronics and Telecommunication Engineering from CUET, Bangladesh.
+- 📚 Graduated with a B.Sc. degree from CUET, Bangladesh.

 ### 🛠️ Tech Stack